Multiple choice questions in c

 Explanation:

-In this question variable a is a local variable and its scope and visibility is within the function call.
-After returning the address of a by function call variable a became dead while pointer ptr is still pointing to address of variable a.
-This problem is known as dangling pointer problem.
+In this context, the variable 'a' is a local variable with its scope and visibility limited to the function call.
+After returning the address of 'a' through the function call, the variable 'a' becomes inactive (dead), while the pointer 'ptr' still points to the address of 'a'.
+This situation is commonly referred to as the 'dangling pointer problem'.

 Complete pointer tutorial.